• Home

 The parents of thirty years ago were not going batty over "sex coupons" the way today's parents are over "sex bracelets" because they hadn't heard about them.
 Ignorance of their children's wacky belief cushioned them in a way that is no longer possible in our current media-saturated world.
 While it is true kids of the new millennium have a harder time holding on to their innocence, so too do their parents.

-Since writing our original article, we've heard from hundreds of folks.
-The adults who've written almost always say their kids are never going to wear those bracelets again.
-On the other hand, almost without exception, the middle- and high-school kids from all across the US. express shock that the adults would think they were actually obeying this "code" and disappointment in their elders for failing to understand the bracelets are no more than a cool fashion accessory that has attracted a silly rumor.
-Yes, many kids had heard the rumor before the media threw it at them (and many hadn't), but even to those exposed to this snippet of lore in the wild (i.e., those that heard it from their friends as an item of schoolyard lore rather than gleaned it from the headlines of the day), this was nothing more than a giddy "everybody knows" fact, right up there with "Bubble Yum contains spider eggs."
+Since we published our original article in 2003, we've heard from hundreds of readers on this topic.
+The adults who write almost always say their kids are never going to wear those bracelets again; on the other hand, almost without exception, the middle- and high-school kids from all across the U.S. express shock that adults would think they were actually obeying this "code" and disappointment that their elders fail to understand the bracelets are no more than a cool fashion accessory that has attracted a silly rumor.
+Yes, many kids had heard the rumor before the media threw it at them (and many hadn't), but even those exposed to this snippet of lore in the wild (i.e., those who heard it from their friends as an item of schoolyard lore rather than gleaned it from the headlines of the day) received it as nothing more than a giddy "everybody knows" fact, right up there with "Bubble Yum contains spider eggs."
+(The mechanics of the activity alone might well rule it out: as many of our correspondents have noted, it would take a mighty force to break a jelly bracelet — those circlets are tough.

-The greatest concern over "sex bracelets" is not that anyone is going to engage in any real redeeming, but that children far too young to be entertaining such thoughts are being exposed to them.
+The greatest concern over "sex bracelets" appears not to be that anyone is going to engage in any real redeeming, but that children far too young to be entertaining such thoughts are being exposed to them.
 One way the pull tab and beer label beliefs differ from the "sex bracelets" code is the age of the participants; the rumor of thirty years ago was circulated mainly in high schools, but today's version is moving through grade and middle schools.

 Barbara "youth marketed" Mikkelson

-Sources Sources:
+Sources:

 Aguilar, Alexa and Kaitlin Bell.
 "Rumors Link Bracelets to Sex Game."